-- F. Transfers for properties zoned Commercial, Institutional, Industrial or Multi-Family uses the transfer credit is ten thousand sq[uare] f[ee]t per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land division code. - H. The owner of the transferring property shall execute a covenant with the city that records the transfer of density.
+- F. For density transfers on properties zoned Commercial, Institutional, Industrial or Multi-Family, the transfer credit ratio is ten thousand square feet per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land division code. - H. The owner of the transferring property shall execute a covenant that records the transfer of density.
 The covenant shall be found to meet the requirements of this section and be recorded before building permits are issued; and - I. All other applicable development standards, including setbacks, building heights, and maximum lot coverage shall continue to apply when a density transfer occurs.